fwauters/workshop-phaser/readme.md

 # Phaser Workshop

-This is the repo of the config for the Phaser workshop that we hosted on Friday the 17th of November 2020 in the context of our formation with [BeCode](https://becode.org/).
+This is the repo of the config for the Phaser workshop that we hosted on Friday 20 November 2020 in the context of our formation with [BeCode](https://becode.org/).

 ## Get started